This example shows how to work with Ethereum and NEAR wallets and smart-contracts via new Core Login API.

 session.wallet() method which will return an object similar to the interface proposed in EIP-1193.

 In this example we call the contract developed for Dapplets x Ethereum tutorial.
 You can find the source code of the contract there.
-The contract stores a user's tweets and returns them.
+The contract stores a user's posts and returns them.

 To interact with contracts you need to create wrapper object with